What Is Xerostomia?

 Increase in dental caries

-Without the protection of saliva, caries appear in atypical locations: smooth surfaces, gingival margins, and incisal edges.
+Without saliva's protection, caries appear in atypical locations: smooth surfaces, gingival margins, and incisal edges.

 8. 08